-How to Read Deeper CHIRP: Understanding App Display
+How to Read Deeper CHIRP and CHIRP 2: Understanding App Display

 so you can catch more, catch faster and catch better